JYang1997/sipser_notes/sipser_notes.md

 $E_{DFA}$ = \{$<A>$ | *A* is a DFA and $L(A)=\empty$\}

 Theorem 4.4 can be prove using iterative marking algorithm.
 Starting from initial state, mark it.
 Then mark all state with marked state as incoming state.
-Finally accept is no accept state
+Finally accept is no accept state is marked.
+Otherwise, reject.

+> **Theorem 4.5** $EQ_{DFA}$ is a decidable language.
+>
 #### Decidable problems concerning Context-Free Languages